redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/02/README.md

 #### Skip Early Bailout Check For Julia Sets

-The test for early bailout only applies when plotting the Mandelbrot Set; therefore, we must first know that we are plotting the Mandelbrot Set before checking for early bailout.
+The test for early bailout only applies when plotting the Mandelbrot Set; therefore, before checking for early bailout, we must first know that we are plotting the Mandelbrot Set .

 All we need to do here is extend the early bailout test by `AND`ing it with the value of the `$is_mandelbrot` flag:

 ```wat
 ;; Store the current pixel's colour using the value returned from the following if expression